The Augsburg Curriculum is designed to help students develop the skills necessary for successful careers and fulfilling lives, including:

 For a strong start in college, some students qualify for developmental course work (GST 100, ENL 101, MAT 103, and MAT 105.)
 These courses must be completed by the end of the fourth term at Augsburg (for incoming first-year students.)
 Transfer students must complete the courses by the end of their third term.

 Excellent writing skills are more important than ever.
 Students are required to pass ENL 111 (Effective Writing) or the equivalent with a grade of 2.0, P, or higher.
 Students must complete ENL 111 by the end of their sophomore year, since it provides the foundation for all other college-level writing.
 Transfer students must complete it by the end of their third term.

 The ability to speak another language provides an important gateway into other cultures.
 Students must complete one year of college-level study of a modern foreign language with a minimum grade of 2.0/P. Those students who have previously studied another language should take the placement exams (see above.)
 Students who place at 112 (Beginning Language 2) need only one more language course.
 Students who place at 211 (Intermediate Level 1) or above have completed the modern language requirement.
 No additional classes are required, although students are encouraged to pursue additional language study.

 Students who have demonstrated competence in American Sign Language by passing an approved course sequence will have fulfilled the Modern Language Core Skill.

 Students whose first language is not English and whose score is below the minimum on the ESL placement test must fulfill the English as a Second Language (ESL) requirement.
 The requirement is satisfied by successfully completing the ESL course(s) and achieving a score above the minimum on the ESL placement exam.
 Students who complete the ESL requirement fulfill the Modern Language Core Skill requirement.
-Contact Academic Advising or the English Department for additional information.
+Contact Academic Advising for additional information.